Tuning the thermal conductivity of silicon nanowires by surface passivation: Model and methods

 \section{Model and methods}

-{Individual systems consist of free--standing SiNW of length $L = 128 a$ and the cross--section is chosen as a square geometry with the varying width $w$ between $4a$ and $24a$.
-A representative simulation snapshot of a bare SiNW is shown in Fig.~\ref{fig:snapBare}.
+Individual systems consist of free--standing SiNW of length $L = 128 a$ and the cross--section is chosen as a square geometry with the varying width $w$ that is taken between $4a$ and $24a$.
 Here, $a \simeq 0.54$ nm is the lattice constant.
 This leads to the typical number of particles $N$ per system varying between $1.63 \times 10^4 - 5.89 \times 10^5$.
 We consider the $\langle 1~0~0 \rangle$ crystalline plane oriented along the $z-$axis, i.e., the direction of $\kappa$ calculation.
-The bare--SiNWs are also passivated with oxygen (O--SiNW) or hydrogen (H--SiNW).}
+A representative simulation snapshot of a bare SiNW highlighting the direction of heat flow is shown in Fig.~\ref{fig:snapBare}.
+The bare--SiNWs are also passivated with oxygen (O--SiNW) or hydrogen (H--SiNW).

 The initial configurations are created by placing a SiNW at the center of a simulation box with dimensions $50 w \times 50w \times L$.
 The periodic boundary conditions are applied along all directions, but a large vacuum in the lateral directions (i.e., along $x-$ and $y-$directions) prevents the Si atoms from seeing their periodic images due to the flexural vibrations {and thus precludes any simulation artifacts}.